 Anyone located in Perth should head to One Day in Fremantle, a free event at the Esplanade Reserve on 27 January.
 If you’re in Adelaide, grab your glow sticks and head to the Electric Gardens festival at Thebarton Theatre.

-Later in the year is National Reconciliation Week, a time for people to learn about Australia’s shared histories and culture, while building relationships, respect and trust between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australians.
+Later in the year is National Reconciliation Week, a time for people to learn about Australia’s shared histories and culture, while building relationships, respect and trust between Aboriginal Australians and Torres Strait Islander peoples and non-Indigenous Australians.
 Important events will be held across the country, so keep an eye out on the Reconciliation Australia website for information on how to get involved.